eclipse-iofog/iofog.org/content/docs/2.0.0/platform-deployment/kubernetes-iofogctl.md

 Every Edge Compute Network ('ECN') starts with a Control Plane that allows you to manage your ECN's resources.

-In this guide, our Control Plane will deploy a single Controller instance.
+In this guide, your Control Plane will deploy a single Controller instance.

 There are two flavours of Control Plane deployments - Remote and Kubernetes.
 This guide will focus on deploying a Kubrenetes Control Plane.